Join us for “Alsadaka – The Friendship Dinner”

 Meet the new Canadians!

-Siham, Carmen, Jana and Judy celebrate 1 full year in Canada!
-Siham is working as a Settlement Worker, helping other refugees to settle in Canada.
+At the end of 2016, we celebrated one full year in Canada with Siham, Carmen, Jana and Judy!
+Siham is working as a Settlement Worker, helping other immigrants to settle in Canada.

 Ousama, Carmen’s fiancé, arrived in Canada July 2016 to join the family!
 He is a dedicated team member with Fairlawn’s Refugee Sponsorship Team helping the next refugee family come to Canada.